Building Relay Adapters

 ]

-}For custom adapters, set type to "plugin" and provide a plugin block with either a package name (for npm packages) or a path (for local files).
+}Set type to "plugin" and provide a plugin block with either a package name (npm) or a path (local file).
 The adapter manager loads your module via dynamic import and calls it with the config.

 Plugin Loading